abhoward/abhoward.github.io/Pokemon/SafariWeek2023/README.md

 As you can see, the model works surprisingly well!
 It still isn't perfect but I'm confident that it can get better as I give it more and more data to fine-tune it.
 If you're reading this and you're a shiny hunter, please consider formatting your tweets similarly to the first tweet listed above!
 It'll help raise the model extract data from your tweets more accurately!

 ### **Credits**
-- [Matt Brandl](https://twitter.com/TheAbsol) for organizing Safari Week
+- [Matt Brandl](https://twitter.com/TheAbsol) for organizing and coordinating Safari Week
-- [Msikma](https://msikma.github.io/pokesprite/) for the Pokemon icons used in the chart below
+- [Msikma](https://msikma.github.io/pokesprite/) for the shiny Pokemon icons used in the chart below
+- [Tweepy](https://www.tweepy.org/) for making a great, easy to use Tweet scraper for Python
+- [OpenAI](https://openai.com/) for creating our AI overlords
+- [Highcharts](https://www.highcharts.com/) for their super pretty visualizations

 ## **[Shiny Pokemon Encounters](safariweek2023-mon-counts.html "Click to view graph in full"){:target="_blank"}**
 ##### Features Drilldowns